 Articles, activities for boomers & seniors

+Everyone has heard of Generals Patton and Eisenhower, the Tuskegee Airmen, the Enola Gay, and Rosie the Riveter.
 But have you heard of the Twenty-Third Headquarters Special Troops?
 No?
 Don’t be surprised — up until about 20 years ago, almost no one had heard of the Ghost Army of World War II.